tikv/rfcs/text/2019-01-08-pd-simulator.md

 - Checker: It checks if the case runs as expected.

 When we start the simulator, it will first create a driver, which will initilize the mocking TiKV cluster according to the specified case.
-After the PD is bootstrapped, it will start to run a timer.
+After PD is bootstrapped, it will start to run a timer.
 The driver will trigger each node to send the heartbeat to PD according to the tick count.
 In order to simulate a real TiKV cluster's behavior, for each tick, it will execute some Raft logic, such as leader election, Region split, on a shared `raftEngine` if needed and execute the events predefined in the case.
-Besides, after receiving the PD's response, it will convert this response to the task, and put this task into a task list of a node.
+Besides, after receiving PD's response, it will convert this response to the task, and put this task into a task list of a node.
 For each tick, it will run these tasks to execute some Raft commands on the